MislavJaksic/Knowledge-Repository/REST/Book/RESTFulWebServices/README.md

 Scoping info with no hierarchy is separated by a colon or semicolon.
 ```
-Colon     -> order is important
+Comma     -> order is important
 Semicolon -> order doesn't matter
 ```